JeremiahKaren/35percent.github.io/_posts/2020-03-23-shopping-centre-compulsory-purchase-order.md

 ---
 layout: post
-title: Council seeks CPO powers and to 'buy' E&C shopping centre and LCC
+title: Council to remove remaining shopping centre traders using CPO powers
+subtitle: >-
-subtitle: Council to approve compulsory purchase of shopping centre traders
+  Council to approve compulsory purchase of shopping centre traders and buy LCC/shopping centre sites
-published: false
+published: true
+date: '2020-03-23'
 ---
 In an extraordinary move Southwark Council is poised to 'buy' both the Elephant and Castle shopping centre and the London College of Communication from current owners, developer Delancey and the University of the Arts London (UAL).
 It is also excercising Compulsory Purchase Order (CPO) powers over the shopping centre site, on behalf of Delancey's [British Virgin Islands registered offshore subsidiary](http://35percent.org/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers/). [^1]